 Audio Equipment Recommendations

-I get a lot of questions about what audio equipment I use, so I decided to make a list of what I use and some other options I'm familiar with.
+I used to run a podcast, so I get a lot of questions about what audio equipment I used.
+Here’s a list of what I use and some other options I'm familiar with.
 You can also view a list I put together on Amazon.